US says China’s death sentence against Canadian political

 - At Trump’s inauguration, $10,000 for makeup and lots of room service VIEW

-Canada arrested the daughter of Huawei’s founder at the request of the U.S., which wants her extradited to face fraud charges.
+Canada arrested the daughter of Huawei’s founder at the request of the U.S., which wants her extradited to face charges that she misled banks about the company’s business dealings in Iran.